axibase/atsd-use-cases/research/uk-aviation/README.md

     ![](./images/search-bar.png)

 1. A list of matching metrics is visible.
-The desired metric for this visualization is `uk-caa.air-pax-by-type-and-nat-of-op.pax_terminal_scheduled_uk`.
+The target metric for this visualization is `uk-caa.air-pax-by-type-and-nat-of-op.pax_terminal_scheduled_uk`.

     ![Figure 10](./images/matched-metrics.png)